-It’s no secret that my favorite pastime in the summer is to lay around with my nose in a book.
-There’s something about the sounds of an early summer evening surrounding me as I escape to imaginary places with characters that stay with me long after I read the last page.
-And, if there are waves crashing nearby when I’m inhaling the words of my favorite writers, welp, let’s just say that’s a little slice of nirvana for me, folks.
+It’s no secret that my favorite pastime in the winter is to lay around with my nose in a book.
+There’s something about the sounds of a warm fire crackling near me as I escape to imaginary places with characters that stay with me long after I read the last page.
+And, if there are Christmas lights twinkling when I’m inhaling the words of my favorite writers, welp, let’s just say that’s a little slice of nirvana for me, folks.

 And, in case anyone is wondering, yes, I will get at teeny tiny bit of compensation if you purchase any of these books from my links.
 But, listen, help me, help you: I promise to put that money towards buying more books to share with you, m’kay?
 Great, glad we understand each other.

-The Keeper’s List of Summer Books You Should Read Because She Said So, Dammit:
+The Keeper’s List of Winter Books You Should Read Because She Said So, Dammit:

 Ever since I read her debut novel, The Bungalow, I have been obsessed with Sarah Jio’s writing.
 She writes rich, complicated love stories, often spanning decades with gorgeous storytelling.
 Always is a story of a woman who is about to be married to the perfect guy, only to find the man who broke her heart suddenly reinserted into her life.
 But, there’s a twist: her first love is now homeless and doesn’t remember her.
 I KNOW, RIGHT?
 Go buy it.
 You’ll be swooning from page three on, I promise.

 There are very few authors who make me giddy when I hear they have a new release coming.
 Elin Hilderbrand is one of those authors for me.
 I discovered her books years ago and I have eagerly read every single one of her 21 books.
 All set in or around Nantucket, her books are the quintessential beach reads.
 The Perfect Couple, her latest, promises not to disappoint.
 And it’s her first murder mystery: a body is discovered just before a lavish wedding and all of the guests are suspects.
 Yes, please.